ma-weihao/MessageForward/README.md

-# An app which can forward received sms to another phone number.
+# A app which can forward received sms to another phone number.

 ![screenshot](./screenshot/Screenshot_20240602_085257.png)